court-jus/antwalk/Rules/draft.rst

 Game turn
 =========

-On your turn, you can take 3 actions that can be :
+On your turn, start by turning the "visited" pheromones you own on the board back to their "active" side.
+Then, you can take 3 actions that can be :

 - move the ant
 - play a pheromone token
 - take a pheromone token back
-- play a card

 You can use the same action more than once if you want.